ugonnao/Ship-maze-simulation/README.md

 # Ship-maze-simulation
-Graph search and route tracing using breadth first search (BFS) and depth first search (DFS)
+3D search algorithm implementation for navigating a space station with features like elevators (E), start (S), and hangar (H) locations using depth-first search (DFS) or breadth-first search (BFS) based on CLI input.